eik-lib/website/docs/server_api.md

 ### .config

-Property that exposes the internal configuration.
+Property that exposes internal configuration.
 Can be used to retrieve internal configuration.
-The config is built upon [Node Convict](https://github.com/mozilla/node-convict).
+Config is built upon [Node Convict](https://github.com/mozilla/node-convict).

 ```js
 const Service = require('@eik/service');